 Rachel needed to know if she could work in a less stressful situation, and what her options were.
 Volunteering gave her time out to re-think, whilst working with people who needed her help, giving her confidence to apply for other work.
 Although sad to see her go, we are delighted that she is now in a less stressful job.

-June is a retired teacher who gets great pleasure from reading, and wants is to pass it on.
+June is a retired teacher who gets great pleasure from reading and wants to pass it on.
 People who left school with inadequate reading and writing skills hide it for years, often claiming they forgot their glasses, and, embarrassed, struggle on alone.
 On a one-to-one basis, June helps adults to read and write.

 Penny was a speech therapist whose chance visit coincided with a call from a parent whose daughter had her speech therapy cut back.
 Penny gave the girl time and support for a year, during which time we all noticed the changes, and her mother has seen her daughter develop in to a very chatty 7 year old.